QMeqGR/PKG-maxima/README.txt

 as some other index files.

-NOTE: From the main PKG.texi file the create_docs.sh script will also generate a file ../rtest_PKG.mac containing Maxima tests using the examples you have in your PKG.texi file.
-This automatically generated test file will most likely need to be curated; commands that generate multiple line output may be truncated, for example.
+NOTE: From the main PKG.texi file the create_docs.sh script will also generate a file "rtest_PKG.mac" containing Maxima tests using the examples you have in your PKG.texi file.
+This automatically generated test file will most likely need to be looked over manually and curated.

 =============================== Done.